K08: Gamera vs. Guiron

 Look at the eyebrows on that guy.
 He’s got Groucho Marx eyebrows. –I bet Groucho’s pissed.
 But he doesn’t need them anymore.

 Groucho Marx (1890-1977) was an American comedian known for his rapier wit, glasses, cigar, and heavily painted eyebrows and moustache.
 He was considered the leader of the Marx Brothers, with whom he appeared in thirteen films.
-He later hosted the television game show You Bet Your Life, without the exaggerated makeup, although he did grow a neat moustache of his own.
+He later hosted the radio and television game show You Bet Your Life, without the exaggerated makeup, although he did grow a neat moustache of his own.

 Kinda looks like a Chinese Pee-wee Herman. –Oh good.
 We need another one. –Pee-Li Herman.